 At the level of local, city politics, there is no separation between the representative and the constituents, as there is at the state and national levels.
 The interaction and engagement is direct.
 We see each other in the grocery store and at Summer in the Park.

-If elected, it is my job to listen whenever someone wants to speak to me and to take their considerations seriously no matter what side of the political aisle they sit on and even if they don't choose to participate at all!
+When I was an elected official, it was my job to listen whenever someone wanted to speak to me and to take their considerations seriously no matter what side of the political aisle they sat on and even if they didn't choose to participate at all!

-All of these interactions help me to understand the population I will swear once more to represent and to make the decisions based upon their collective interests, but also in the best interest of the City of San Marcos (COSM).
+All of these interactions helped me to understand the population I swore to represent and to make decisions for based upon their collective interests, but also in the best interest of the City of San Marcos (COSM) as a greater entity.